Lotte's Akito Takabe "It wasn't a good season," but "I gained something from it." His batting average since August is .337.

 When asked if he felt that his approach had changed since last year, he said, "I don't know, I think it depends on me.
 There are many things I'm not doing well, so I think I have to work on that."
 He pointed to his own skills as a challenge.

-He struggled in June with a batting average of .207, and was removed from the first-team roster on July 7.
-In a game against Nippon-Ham second-team team on July 8, with the score at 4-6 in the seventh inning and one out and a runner on first strike, he hit a 136 km/h fork into the right-field stands for a home Koki Matsuoka, saying, "That's not something you can do many times, so it's great to be able to hit Home Run."
+He struggled in June with a monthly batting average of .207, and was removed from the first-team roster on July 7.
+In a game against Nippon-Ham' minor league team on July 8, in his fourth at-bat in the 7th inning with one out and a runner on first base, he hit Home Run to right field off a 136 km/h inside fork thrown by Koki Matsuoka on a 1-ball, 1-strike, saying, "That's not something you can do many times, so it's great to be able to hit it like that."

 ◆ After being promoted, he started hitting more pulled balls